How To Go Vegan

 10. How to deal with comments about your food choices

 There will be ridiculous comments about your food choice.
 “It must be so hard being a vegan.
-It must be so difficult to eat out at restaurants.” etc, etc. These type of comments are easy to answer to.
-In a friendly way you can say “no, not at all, I love eating out as I get such great vegan food at restaurant X/Y/Z”.
+It must be so difficult to eat out at restaurants.” etc, etc. These types of comments are easy to answer.
+In a friendly way you can say “No, not at all, I love eating out as I get such great vegan food at restaurant X/Y/Z”.
 You get the point.

-Then you have the comments such as, “if you are vegan then I can eat an extra steak”.
+Then you have the comments such as, “If you are vegan then I can eat an extra steak”.
 Or “I feel sorry for the kids who pick potatoes so I won’t eat potatoes – and how are you going to accommodate for that?” (seriously, I had one really ignorant person in my class say this).
-Those types of comments I do my PR-trick on them I start talking about something entirely different.
+For those types of comments I do my PR trick on them I start talking about something entirely different.
 Just switch the subject.
 Move along.
 Just don’t go there, it’s not worth the energy!

 which brings me to…

-11. Don’t judge other who are not vegans
+11. Don’t judge others who are not vegans

 If you want to inspire others, then you do that by being you.
 Trust me, people will notice if you start to feel better as you will probably look better from eating more fruits and vegetables (you can live of vegan junk food as well – your choice!) have more energy etc. Then people will ask, and you can tell them.
 Or in my case, I get so many comments on my lunch boxes at work, or I bring cakes, ice cream or other vegan goodies to the office.
 There are other ways to inspire! :)